henningbruhn/henningbruhn.github.io/_sources/contents/rl.md

 and let's say that $\pi$ is *strictly better* than $\pi'$ if it is better and if there is at least one state $s$ with
 $v_{\pi}(s)> v_{\pi'}(s)$.
+Note that of any two policies neither needs to be better than the other one.
+That is, two policies can be incomparable.

 A policy $\pi^*$ is *optimal* if it is better than every other policy.
-At the moment it's not clear whether there is any optimal policy at all, and also note that of any two policies neither needs to be better than the other one, ie, two policies can be incomparable.
+At the moment it's not clear whether there is any optimal policy at all.

 Policy improvement theorem
 --------------------------